It’s often sad to hear of a person’s unexpected passing, life is short, no matter how long it lasts.

 Part 1 – Self Efficacy & Self Esteem

 Part 3 – Focus on What You Can Do

 What is a lesson you have learned from video games?

 I love multiplayer games.
 Being able to compete with your friends in a 4 player game of Goldeneye 007 or Bomberman on the N64 is amazing fun.
 Online connectivity has opened the doors to the world, and we can now test or skills against challengers from around the … Continue reading

 The gaming community seems to have a bit of a respect issue.
 It seems that within the video game industry there is a lot of fighting for respect.
 Indie devs are fighting for the respect they deserve, musicians composing amazing scores are fighting for game soundtracks to be respected, and women are fighting for respectful depictions of their gender in games.
-Even gaming itself has been fighting for the right to be seen as a legitimate … Continue reading
+Even gaming itself has been fighting for the right to be seen as … Continue reading

 I’m really excited to share with you an allegamy that you can use today at work, school, or in your home.
 This is a subtle idea but it has the potential to share the entire direction that your life takes.